Dental Crowns

 No more invasive impressions!

-Unlike some clinics, taking an impression for your new crown is easy.
-There’s no powder, no putty and no invasive (and time-consuming) impressions in your mouth.
 At SJ Dental, we use one of the newest scanners from Dentsply Sirona, the global leaders in dental equipment.
 This tiny wand-like device is gently placed in your mouth for a few seconds, creating an incredibly accurate 3D image of your teeth and gums on a nearby computer screen.
-It’s quick, easy and fuss-free!

 The Versatile Dental Crown